 Jobs for 14 and 15 Year Olds

-At age 14, you can work a number of jobs.
-However, as a minor (under the age of 18), there are limitations to the kind of jobs you can work.
-Being younger than 16 also limits the number of hours you can work.
+At age 14, you can work at a number of places.
+However, as a minor (someone under the age of 18), there are limitations to the kinds of jobs you can take.

-Of course, you can do casual jobs, such as babysitting, pet sitting, mowing lawns, and helping with household chores.
-But if you are interested in finding a “real” job, read below for information on where you can work, how many hours, companies that hire teens, and how to go about applying for a job.
+Of course, you can do casual jobs, such as babysitting, pet sitting, mowing lawns, and helping with household chores, but if you are interested in finding a “real” job, read below for information on where you can work, limits on the hours you can take, companies that hire teens, and how to go about applying for a job.

 When You Can Work